Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-csharp-quickstart.md

 ---
-title: 'Rychlý start: Hledat pomocí sady SDK pro vyhledávání Bingu videa pro videaC#'
+title: 'Quickstart: Search for videos using the SDK for C# - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Použít tento rychlý start k odesílání požadavků pro vyhledávání videí pomocí Bingu videa hledání sady SDK pro C#.
+description: Use this quickstart to send video search requests using the Bing Video Search SDK for C#.
 services: cognitive-services
 author: aahill
 manager: nitinme